 The Pasha was not famous for his shrewdness without reason.
 Finally, he came up with a cunning plan.
 The clever Pasha had a great tree cut down and its branches chopped off.
 His carpenters worked on it until it looked like an enormous, six-meter-long cannon.
 Having painted it pitch black, he had the strange cannon laid on two huge wheels.
 Pasha Arszlán had six oxen tied in front of it to make it appear as if it was very heavy.
 Slowly, he began to have his wooden cannon pulled up the slopes of the hill next to Salgó castle amid great noise and whip-rattling.
 The herders were prompting the poor oxen loudly so the soldiers in the castle could well hear how hard they were toiling.

 The foggy weather also contributed to the success of the Pasha’s plot.
 The dense fog was restricting the visibility from Salgó castle.
 This was why the defenders were deceived and took the trunk as a formidable firearm of the enemy.
 They became even more frightened when a few riders of Pasha Arszlán appeared at the walls and began to cry in the Hungarian language,

 “The cannon is here!
 The cannon has arrived!
 Surrender the castle and you will have the mercy of the Pasha!
 Save yourselves and receive pardon!”

-The borderland warriors were so frightened by the trunk cannon and shouting that they fled from the castle during the following night.
+The borderland warriors were so frightened by the trunk cannon and shouting that they fled from the castle the following night.
 When the truth about the cannon became known, the whole Valiant Order of the Borderland was laughing at the slow-wittedness of Lord Ságivári.

 Source: my book, “33 Castles, Battles, Legends”